 Recognizing the Danger

-How do you know if there is a manananggal nearby?
-By the sound of their flapping wings.
+If you hear the sound of their flapping wings, it might be too late.
 It’s usually described as “tik-tik”.
-The quieter the sound is, the closer the manananggal is.
+The quieter the sound is, the closer they are.
 It’s a tactic the creatures use to confuse their victims and reassure them that the danger has passed.

 Some people call manananggals Tik-tik because of this trait.